AviatrixSystems/Docs/HowTos/S2C_GW_CP.rst

   Selected address from topology table        Private IP of Check Point WAN port
 =========================================     =======================================================

- 5.8 At **Check Point Gateway - IPSec VPN - VPN Advanced** window, configure the parameters as follows:
+8. At **Check Point Gateway - IPsec VPN - VPN Advanced** window, configure the parameters as follows:

 |image9|

-6. Configure an Interoperable Device to Represent Aviatrix Gateway
+Configuring an Interoperable Device to Represent Aviatrix Gateway
 ==================================================================

- 6.1 At Check Point SmartDashboard window, select the **Desktop** tab.
-Right click the **Networks** folder at the left navigation bar to create a new interoperable device.
+1. At Check Point SmartDashboard window, select the **Desktop** tab.
+Right-click the **Networks** folder at the left navigation bar to create a new interoperable device.

- 6.2 At **Interoperable Device - General Properties** window:
+2. At the Interoperable Device - General Properties window:

 |image10|